-- 5.2.1 The rules on the disposition of earnings should be designed such that they not only promote achievement of the stability, profitability and growth targets established by the owners but also help prevent disputes among the group of owners. - 5.2.2 The owners should ensure that a large enough portion of after-tax profit remains within the company to strengthen the company's equity position.
-This determination should take due account of the legitimate interests of all owners in a distribution of earnings. - 5.2.3 To objectify a reasonable balancing between the financial interests of the company and the owners' interest in a distribution of business proceeds, it is recommended that the amount distributed or reinvested be made contingent upon achievement of certain key financial figures. - 5.2.4 To create a reliable framework for all stakeholders, it is also recommended that basic principles governing the allocation of earnings be incorporated within the articles of association. - 5.2.5 The mechanism by which earnings are distributed or reinvested should also be made transparent to all owners.
+- 5.2.1 The rules on the disposition of earnings should be designed such that they promote achievement of the stability, profitability and growth targets established by the owners, are in line with the family's overall asset strategy (see 8.1.2) and help prevent disputes among the group of owners. - 5.2.2 The owners should ensure that a large enough portion of after-tax profit remains within the company to strengthen the company's equity position.
+This determination should take due account of the legitimate interests of all owners in a distribution of earnings as well as the necessary allocation of a portion of the distribution to the other joint assets of the owner family (see Chapter 8). - 5.2.3 To objectify a reasonable balancing between the financial interests of the company and the owners' interest in a distribution of earnings, it is recommended that the amount distributed or reinvested be made contingent upon achievement of certain key financial figures. - 5.2.4 To create a reliable framework for all stakeholders, it is also recommended that basic principles governing the allocation of earnings be incorporated within the articles of association. - 5.2.5 The mechanism by which earnings are distributed or reinvested should also be made transparent to all owners.